-- 1. Keep up to date with Government and FA guidance.
-Please ensure that they are followed at all times and communicate the guidelines to all individuals connected with your club. - Please see the latest FA Guidance on Permitted Grassroots Activity During Covid-19 for more details click here. - 2.
-Contact the club's insurance provider to ensure that your club is suitably covered to undertake activities in the current public health crisis.
+1. Keep up to date with Government and FA guidance.
+Please ensure that they are followed at all times and communicate the guidelines to all individuals connected with your club.

+Please see the latest detailed FA guidance on indoor and outdoor grassroots football activity during Covid-19 here.

+- 2. Contact the club's insurance provider to ensure that your club is suitably covered to undertake activities in the current public health crisis.
 See additional notes below. - 3.
 Undertake regular risk assessments of the club's activities, ensuring that each one is named, signed and dated by those completing and approving it see below for more details.
 Risk assessments are 'living documents' and should be updated and reviewed regularly and kept in active use to mitigate any new or changing risks.
 Undertake specific employee/volunteer risk assessments for anyone undertaking high-risk roles or tasks. - 4.
 Adapt activities and update the club's policies in light of steps 1-3.
 Policies to be updated include: Health and Safety Policy; and Data Privacy Policy to cover the handling of data where clubs capture data about attendees at sessions to aid the NHS Test and Trace service. - 5.
 Ensure that everyone board/committee members, coaches, first aiders, volunteers, parents and players is aware of the club's Covid-19 protocols. - 6.
 Do not undertake an activity if the club has any concerns about the safety of club officials and/or participants.